taiyang1228/sleep-apnea-user-interface/README.md

 2：Tap 2 on image to select SaO2 data.

 3：Tap 3 on image to detect SaO2 data whether have sleep apnea.
+And it will show result in green box on image.

 4：Tap 4 on image to exit program and release GPU memory.